SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >
     >---
     >
-    >It should also be noted that if you are using a non-trial account (trial account limit the number of instances to one), you may wish to specify which SAP HANA Cloud instance to deploy the SAP HANA Deployment Infrastructure (HDI) container to.
+    >It should also be noted that if you are using a non-trial account (trial accounts limit the number of instances to one), you may wish to specify which SAP HANA Cloud instance to deploy the SAP HANA Deployment Infrastructure (HDI) container to.
     >
     >![](images/select-instance.png)

-    Select the option to Open the Output View when asked.
+    Select the option to **Open Output View** when asked.

     ![](images/open-output.png)

-    >The bottom panel can also be shown (or hidden) by selecting View, Toggle Bottom Panel or by the icon in the bottom right.
+    >The output view can also be shown (or hidden) by selecting View, Output.
     >
     >![](images/output.png)
     >